Short Term Rentals

 - Chapter 74 - Zoning (Defines: Dwelling, Lodging Facility, Short Term Rental)

-The County licensing application (PDF) can be downloaded.
+The County Initial Licensing Application (PDF) can be downloaded.
 There are instructions on how to find the various information the application is looking for on page two of the form.
+Use the Annual License Renewal Application (PDF) to apply for an annual renewal of a County licensed operation.
 View Short Term Rental FAQs (PDF).